m247support/oklog/README.md

 This represents a set of unofficial Dockerfiles and images containing the OK Log binary.
 All credits for OK Log should go to [peterbourgon](https://github.com/peterbourgon) and the OK Log contributors / maintainers.

-Any problems with OK Log then please raise an issue [here](https://github.com/oklog/oklog/issues/new).
-Any suggestions or enhancements to do with the Dockerfiles or images, please raise a new issue [here](https://github.com/m247suppport/oklog/issues/new).
+If you have any problems with OK Log, then please raise an issue [here](https://github.com/oklog/oklog/issues/new).
+Any suggestions or enhancements to do with the Dockerfiles or images, then please raise a new issue [here](https://github.com/m247suppport/oklog/issues/new).
 Alternatively, alterations or additions can be included in a new PR [here](https://github.com/m247suppport/oklog/pulls).
 All feedback is welcome.